khurushbengali/CS5224CloudCompProject/frontend/README.md

 npm run dev
 ```
 ### Deployment
-Build the static site using
+For deployment, we need to set the API endpoint in `.env.production`, edit it to point to the production endpoint.
+Then build the static site using
 ```
 npm run build
 ```